AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 As I discussed above, every function execution will be attached a function scope(execution enviroment), all local properties are throwed into heap, where varibles are created , consumed and collected quickly.

 ### Queue / Event Loop
-In JS Engine, There are a event loop model,
+In JS Engine, There are a event loop model, all function are driven by Event also known as `Event-Driven Programming`.
+All Events associated an function object line in the queue.

 ## How Javascript is getting constructed and bootstraped.